Skip to main content

 Designed as a practical, hands-on session, we’ll walk through:

-Whether you’re new to BD or looking to sharpen your edge, you’ll leave this session with a repeatable, low-pressure system to integrate BD into your weekly rhythm—and build a pipeline that reflects your value, expertise, and personal style.
+Whether you’re new to BD or looking to sharpen your edge, you’ll leave this session with a repeatable, low-pressure approach to integrate business development into your weekly rhythm and a clearer sense of what actually makes the difference between being qualified and being chosen.

 Learning Objectives: